< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG FRI 06 SEP 24: Lockheed Martin just got a $4.8 billion USD contract for two production batches of GMLRS missiles.
 What is interesting about this is that GMLRS is GPS-guided and doesn't work in Ukraine because of Orc GPS jamming.
 I suspect these new rockets will not have that problem.
 What's changed?
 Nobody's talking.
 Not incidentally, reports say the Orc offensive from the Donbas appears to be bogging down.
 General Budanov predicted this.
 I think they're getting hammered with new munitions.

 Also not incidentally, Ukrainians still complain about their Allies "drip-feeding" them weapons beKuZ sKeEreD uF esKaL@shun!!!
 The Allies were not prepared for this war and are playing catch-up; they fuss about "escalation" to seem stronger than they really are.
+In reality, the problem with weapons deliveries seems much more availability than restraint.

 * Judge Juan Merchan had scheduled Trump's sentencing in his hush-money trial for 18 September.
 Today the judge, saying he didn't want to influence the election, put it off to late November.
 That's disappointing, but not surprising.
 Trump is a unique case.
 No worries, he's doomed; locking him up might even help him.
 Better to let him destroy himself in public.
 The presidential debate is on 10 September; the Kamala Campaign has agreed to muted mikes.
 Whatever, the debate makes no difference.
-The election is already decided.

 AND SO ON: Joe Biden's son Hunter was convicted on charges of obtaining a firearm while being a drug addict, with sentencing to take place after the election.
 He's also facing a trial in California on tax evasion charges.
 He's pleaded GUILTY now, so that trial may not happen.